OnliestWizard/Privacy-Policy---SafetySnap/README.md

 - **Right to Opt-Out:** Opt out of "sale" of personal information (Note: We do NOT sell your data)
 - **Right to Non-Discrimination:** We will not discriminate against you for exercising your rights

-To exercise these rights, contact us at [YOUR SUPPORT EMAIL].
+To exercise these rights, contact us at safetysnapos@gmail.com

 ---